-In the last year, the Chemistry Department, thanks to the Leighty funds for equipment modernization, has acquired over \$87,000 worth of new equipment that will be used in our curriculum and in research.
-While we greatly appreciate these acquisitions, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
-In order for the Department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of annual support from the university must dramatically increase.
+While we greatly appreciate the support of the university in recent years to enable us to acquire new instruments, we want the university to understand that ongoing maintenance and upkeep is a significant investment, too.
+In order for the department to continue to "deliver on the promise of education" and deliver a high quality program to our students, the level of annual support from the university must dramatically increase.

 One aspect of the search for an analytical chemist that helped make it successful was the start-up package we were able to offer.
 In a break with tradition, the department offered \$25,000 spread over three years.
-Each candidate who visited campus for an interview found this amount to be more than adequate, as did all but one of the candidates who were interviewed by phone.
 The chemistry faculty are appreciative that the Dean and Provost supported this idea.
+Dr. Knust has made good use of the funds that were available to him this year, but also having funds available beyond the first year has allowed him to take a deliberative approach to choosing which equipment will best meet his research and teaching needs.